nathanRamaNoodles/Agario-Joy-Controller/README.md

 *Read complete directions at instructables.com (coming soon)* But for those with experience with autohotkey and arduino, these directions below should be enough.
-1. Run agario.ahk file through the [sciTe4Autohotkey](https://fincs.ahk4.net/scite4ahk/dl/s4ahk-install.exe)programmer.
+1. Run agario.ahk file through the [sciTe4Autohotkey](https://fincs.ahk4.net/scite4ahk/dl/s4ahk-install.exe) programmer.
 2. hit the play button.
 3. upload the arduino code to your arduino pro micro(5V version).
 4. Wire the wii nunchuck to the arduino.